BertVos-79/kr8cht_review_anonymous/README.md

 export FORCE_REBUILD_PART_B=1   # recompute diagnostics from ./data; omit for review
 ```

----

-## Execution modes and idempotency

 **Definition of modes**
 • **Compute mode**: end-to-end reproduction that trains or generates artifacts.
 Requires access to private data and, where applicable, model weights or external LLMs.
 • **Review mode**: artifact-only reproduction that re-renders tables, statistics, and figures from committed outputs.
 No access to raw data is required.
 All review notebooks are idempotent.
+• **Leaderboard aggregator (`scripts/r_1_overall_leaderboard.py`)**: review-only, artifact-based summarization.
+Deterministic and idempotent; never touches raw data or trains models.

 **Per-notebook mode matrix**